Myra Curtis: Civil service

-Curtis headed a government committee addressing children care for England and Wales in 1946.
+Curtis headed a government committee addressing children's care for England and Wales in 1946.
 This resulted to the so-called Curtis Report, which was described as "the first enquiry in this country directed specifically to the care of children deprived of a normal home life".
 It was presented to the Labour government, which replaced the war-time coalition government in 1945.
-The report led to the enactment of the Children Act of 1948, which mandated that every local authority must set up a children's committee to advance children's interests.
+The report led to the enactment of the Children Act of 1948, which mandated that every local authority to set up a children's committee to advance children's interests.

-Curtis was created a Dame of the British Empire in 1949.
+Curtis was created a Dame Commander of the British Empire in 1949.

 Academic career

 Following her retirement from the civil service in 1941, Curtis was elected Principal of Newnham College, taking office in January 1942.
 She would hold the post until 1954.
 She enabled the college to carry on in the face of wartime and immediate post-war restrictions, and as a civil servant, worked to improve the efficiency of academic administration.
 It was a difficult and frustrating process, particularly amid the restrictions of the post-war period.

 Curtis played an important part in the negotiations on behalf of the women's colleges which resulted in women finally being awarded degrees from the University of Cambridge.
 In 1952 she was the first woman elected to the council of the Senate at Cambridge, and she chaired the women's appointments board.
 She also chaired a committee which promoted the establishment of a third women's college to accommodate the growing number of women at Cambridge: the result was New Hall, opened in October 1954, and now Murray Edwards College.